 Turn around and proceed to the far side of the lava pool.
 Dam the lava waterfall here by using the pyramid.
 This alters the lava flow and exposes a footbridge where your forward path was previously blocked by lava.
 Cross the footbridge and continue straight ahead deeper into the cave until you reach a crystal figure flanked by two spiral shells.
 Add the crystal from your inventory to the figure and pick up a magical branch from the plant below.

 Cross the footbridge and return to the children's area on the cliff.
 Sprinkle the Magical Dust on the purple flowers on the ground here.
 This is supposed to make the bird sing, but it is barely audible over the music and sound effects that sound like doors slamming.
 Continue to the end of the cliff and take the bell from its stone holder.
-Return through the cave and living quarters back to the Branch Room.
+Return through the cave and living quarters back into the Branch Room.

 At this point, all sub-quests in Na-Tiexu have been completed and all four screens in the Branch Room have pulsating lights above them.
 If you don't see all screens active, be sure you have retrieved inventory from each of the Na-Tiexu worlds: Grail with Spirit (Spirit World), Star Dust (Astrology World), Symbol of the Magical World (Magical World) and Bell (The Cave).